Generic Name: pancrelipase (PAN-kree-LYE-pase)

 - Take Creon by mouth with each meal or snack as directed by your doctor.

 - Swallow Creon whole with enough liquid to swallow it completely.
 Do not break, crush, chew, or hold Creon in your mouth before swallowing.
-Doing so may increase the risk of mouth or tongue irritation from Creon.
+Doing so may increase the risk of mouth irritation from Creon.
 Follow with a glass of water or juice.
-Contact your doctor if you experience mouth or tongue irritation while taking Creon.
+Contact your doctor if you experience mouth irritation while taking Creon.

 - If the patient is an infant (up to 12 months old), open the capsule and sprinkle the contents into the infant's mouth or over a small amount of applesauce at room temperature.
 Do NOT mix Creon directly in breast milk or formula.
 If sprinkled onto applesauce, give the mixture to the infant right away.
 After giving Creon, follow it with breast milk or formula.
 Be sure that none of the medicine is crushed, chewed, or left in the mouth.